 If you know your house has issues with any of the above, the question is whether to fix it before the home inspection or afterward.
 The argument against doing home repairs is you can just drop the price of your house to compensate, but that’s not appealing to many prospective buyers.

 Most people buying houses these days aren’t making large down payments because many people are getting away with minimal down payments — as low as 0% to 3.5%.
 With this economy, many people don’t have a lot of money saved up.

 Even though you’re offering them a cheaper house, which will save them money in the long run, that doesn’t mean they’re going to be able to afford $8,000 for a new roof after closing.

-So it depends on the size of the repair.
+So, it depends on the size of the repair.
 Little things can probably be put off (unless they’re cosmetic and will turn away buyers), but larger ones should be dealt with beforehand if you actually want to sell your house.

-How much will an inspection cost?
+How much will a home inspection cost?